I critique anime, games, movies, books, and more, getting to deeper levels of analysis and thought than many other critics on the web.

 4. Rain and Domon - G Gundam

 I never watched much of any other series in the Gundam franchise, but I was hooked on G Gundam from the first time I saw it on TV.
-The reason is simple; to me, G Gundam had the most interesting, entertaining, sympathetic, and likeable characters.
+The reason is simple; to me, G Gundam had the most interesting, entertaining, sympathetic, and likable characters.
 I bought the manga of it in junior high and it was one of my favorite mangas for a long time.

 So, in G Gundam, the majority of humans now live in space colonies because Earth is too polluted.
 However, once every four years they all use Earth as a ring to host the Gundam fights, where pilots of giant robots called Gundams represent their countries.
 The winner of the fights makes their colony the leader of the other colonies for the next 4 years.
 Domon Kasshu, the fighter from Neo-Japan, is traveling around Earth, interacting with Gundam fighters from other countries, and trying to find out more information about his long-lost brother.

 Rain Mikamura is his friend, traveling companion, and the one who Winry's his robot whenever he breaks it.
 Like Winry from Fullmetal Alchemist, she also loves to chew him a new one whenever he damages the Gundam.
 She eventually grows softer on him though, and he eventually becomes more mature.
 Therefore, this is like what I said about Spirited Away in that I like how their relationship makes both of them become better people.
 Their adventures together also make them love and appreciate each other more over time.
-I like how Rain is basically the much maligned "Damsel in Distress" trope done right; she is smart, she is tough, and she is capable of fighting by herself, but since Domon is an expert fighter and she is not, it actually makes sense that she would be the one more often put in danger by the bad guys, and they would know that they could control Domon by using the fact that he has strong feelings for her.
+I like how Rain is basically the much-maligned "Damsel in Distress" trope done right; she is smart, she is tough, and she is capable of fighting by herself, but since Domon is an expert fighter and she is not, it actually makes sense that she would be the one more often put in danger by the bad guys, and they would know that they could control Domon by using the fact that he has strong feelings for her.

 The other thing I like is that most of this romance is never that explicitly stated.
-Domon and Rain are just regular people and they don't need elaborate Princess Bride like theatrical speeches declaring their love for one another; and yet that love is still just as real and apparent to the audience.
+Domon and Rain are just regular people and they don't need elaborate Princess Bride like theatrical speeches declaring their love for one another, and yet that love is still just as real and apparent to the audience.
 Sometimes they even deny it, and sometimes they might seek other company, trying out other options just to see if they truly want to be with each other.
 But in the end, you know they're the only ones for each other.
 And it's even cuter seeing them realize that themselves.

 3. Shishio and Yumi - Rurouni Kenshin